After 25 years, Ed bought a second Endless Pools model

 "I like all the innovations that you've done over the years," Ed tells us.
 "The old pool had a very large hydraulic power unit.
 It must have weighed 300 pounds.
 This new one is probably about one-third as large.
 It's a wonderful thing, and it works very efficiently."

 Of course, efficiency isn't just measured by time but by cost as well.
-"I think the electric cost is considerably less" than with the 25-year-old pool, Ed is finding.
+"I think the electric cost is considerably less" than with the nearly 30-year-old pool, Ed is finding.

 He's also seeing firsthand that pool maintenance is "a lot simpler.
 We have one of the UV lamps" for water purification; the optional ultraviolet system augments our standard mineral-based sanitizer.
 "I test the water every couple of weeks, the chlorine balance and also the pH balance.
 I rather enjoy doing the testing.